eminmdzd/big-co-md3/README.md

 npm run notify-users
 ```

-This script finds all users without security patterns and sends them reminder emails with instructions on how to set up their pattern.
+This script finds all users without security patterns and sends them reminder emails with secure links to set up their pattern.
+These links:

+- Allow direct pattern setup without requiring login
+- Are valid for 7 days
+- Can only be used once (become invalid immediately after successful use)
+- Include user identification and purpose verification

 If you want to schedule this to run automatically, you could set up a cron job in a production environment: